-The RC is permitted by rule 60.2 (Right to Protest; Right to Request Redress or Rule 69 Action) to protest a boat under specific conditions.
+The RC is permitted by rule 60.1 (Right to Protest) to protest a boat under specific conditions.

 The RC is prohibited from protesting a boat based on information in an invalid protest or in a request for redress, or from a report from a person with a conflict of interest other than the representative of the boat herself.
 For example, if a coach or parent complains to the RC about something that happened on the water, the RC cannot protest based on that information.
 However, such a complaint might cause the RC to examine its own records further to determine if there are grounds to protest.